roobyz/scadrial/README.md

 Although this is still a work in progress, it functions in my specified use-case.
 Additional work pending to make it a more robust general solution.

 Todo:
+* _loopdevice_: installation into loop image for use in a virtual machine
 * _backup_: save existing installation settings
 * _restore_: restore settings after replacing an existing installation
 * _hardening_: once functioning as desired, apply some [hardening][01] settings